BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/publicize/README.txt

 Everything is designed to be run from the repo_publicizer account on birg.

-The syncscript holds the list of files to synchronize.
+The sync file holds the list of files to synchronize.
 It is located at:
-~/private/toolbox/dont_distribute/publicize/publicize_toolbox.syncscript
+~/private/toolbox/dont_distribute/publicize/toolbox.sync

 ****************
 * To publicize current versions of everything